inkanfung/LoanCalculator/KanOnerioSolution/README.md

 # Project Extension Ideas

-# 1.Handling non-business days (weekends and bank holidays) for the start and end dates of the loan.
+# 1. Handling non-business days (weekends and bank holidays) for the start and end dates of the loan.
 1. I was thinking brute force method first maybe HardCode the dates into a set in the inputLoans object/beans E.g.

 private boolean isBusinessDay(LocalDate date) {